Nelson Van Denburg & Campbell Wealth Management Group LLC Takes $447,000 Position in Innovator Growth-100 Power Buffer ETF – July (BATS:NJUL)

 Nelson Van Denburg & Campbell Wealth Management Group LLC purchased a new stake in shares of Innovator Growth-100 Power Buffer ETF – July (BATS:NJUL – Free Report) in the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The firm purchased 9,337 shares of the company’s stock, valued at approximately $447,000.
 Nelson Van Denburg & Campbell Wealth Management Group LLC owned about 0.56% of Innovator Growth-100 Power Buffer ETF – July as of its most recent filing with the Securities & Exchange Commission.

 Other large investors have also recently modified their holdings of the company.
 IFP Advisors Inc raised its stake in shares of Innovator Growth-100 Power Buffer ETF – July by 476.0% during the fourth quarter.
 IFP Advisors Inc now owns 9,205 shares of the company’s stock valued at $380,000 after acquiring an additional 7,607 shares during the last quarter.
-Valtinson Bruner Financial Planning LLC raised its stake in Innovator Growth-100 Power Buffer ETF – July by 1.2% during the first quarter.
-Valtinson Bruner Financial Planning LLC now owns 19,633 shares of the company’s stock worth $941,000 after buying an additional 228 shares during the last quarter.
-CoreCap Advisors LLC raised its stake in Innovator Growth-100 Power Buffer ETF – July by 10.9% during the fourth quarter.
-CoreCap Advisors LLC now owns 7,668 shares of the company’s stock worth $326,000 after buying an additional 752 shares during the last quarter.
-Cetera Investment Advisers raised its stake in Innovator Growth-100 Power Buffer ETF – July by 42.5% during the fourth quarter.
-Cetera Investment Advisers now owns 32,442 shares of the company’s stock worth $1,380,000 after buying an additional 9,681 shares during the last quarter.
-Finally, Cetera Advisors LLC raised its stake in Innovator Growth-100 Power Buffer ETF – July by 10.8% during the fourth quarter.
-Cetera Advisors LLC now owns 11,323 shares of the company’s stock worth $482,000 after buying an additional 1,100 shares during the last quarter.
+Valtinson Bruner Financial Planning LLC raised its stake in shares of Innovator Growth-100 Power Buffer ETF – July by 1.2% during the first quarter.
+Valtinson Bruner Financial Planning LLC now owns 19,633 shares of the company’s stock valued at $941,000 after acquiring an additional 228 shares during the last quarter.
+CoreCap Advisors LLC raised its stake in shares of Innovator Growth-100 Power Buffer ETF – July by 10.9% during the fourth quarter.
+CoreCap Advisors LLC now owns 7,668 shares of the company’s stock valued at $326,000 after acquiring an additional 752 shares during the last quarter.
+Cetera Investment Advisers raised its stake in shares of Innovator Growth-100 Power Buffer ETF – July by 42.5% during the fourth quarter.
+Cetera Investment Advisers now owns 32,442 shares of the company’s stock valued at $1,380,000 after acquiring an additional 9,681 shares during the last quarter.
+Finally, Cetera Advisors LLC raised its stake in shares of Innovator Growth-100 Power Buffer ETF – July by 10.8% during the fourth quarter.
+Cetera Advisors LLC now owns 11,323 shares of the company’s stock valued at $482,000 after acquiring an additional 1,100 shares during the last quarter.

 Innovator Growth-100 Power Buffer ETF – July Stock Down 0.0 %